Efficiency-of-RELAX/CYP8B1/README.md

 - identify sequences that are likely to be functional (coding or conserved)
 - Then search for lineage-specific accelerations in the rate of evolution.

-Such accelerations are indicated by an excess of substitutions relative to the baseline mutation rate, which can be calculated from the rate of synonymous mutations.
+Such accelerations are indicated by an excess of substitutions relative to the baseline mutation rate, which can be calculated from the number and rate of synonymous mutations.

 ---
 ### Method to use ?